G-Research/siembol/docs/siembol_ui/how-tos/how_to_use_ui_bootstrap_file.md

 It also provides a key to define a javascript function that will return the labels for the service.
 This is done through the `labelsFunc` key.

 ## Testing
-You can also enable and disable testing through these keys:
+Testing can be enabled or disable through these keys:
 - `testing.perConfigTestEnabled` - whether a single config can be tested
 - `testing.releaseTestEnabled` - whether the entire release can be tested
 - `testing.testCaseEnabled` - whether test cases can be created